AJ-Acevedo/dotfiles/README.md

 ## Uninstall

 To remove the dotfile configs, run the following commands.
 Be certain to double check the contents of the files before removing so you don't lose custom settings.

 ```
+unlink ~/.bash_profile
+unlink ~/.bashrc
+unlink ~/.gemrc
 unlink ~/.gitignore
-unlink ~/.gemrc
 unlink ~/.irbrc
 unlink ~/.railsrc
 unlink ~/.vim
 unlink ~/.vimrc
-rm ~/.zshrc # careful here
 rm ~/.gitconfig
 rm -rf ~/.dotfiles
-rm -rf ~/.oh-my-zsh
-chsh -s /bin/bash # change back to Bash if you want
 ```

 Then open a new terminal window to see the changes take effect.